jlperona-teaching/ecs154a-winter20/lab3/lab3.rst

 .. _`survey for this lab`: https://canvas.ucdavis.edu/courses/424855/quizzes/54946

-Extra Credit [?]
+Extra Credit [0]
 ----------------

-I'm still debating on a good extra credit problem.
-The original one I thought of involving beer became the extra credit problem for lab 4, so you'll have that to look forward to.
+I can't think of a good extra credit problem that I want to ask for this lab, so there won't be one.

-If I do end up making one, I'll make an announcement on Campuswire when it's active.
+There will be an extra credit problem involving beer, credit card merchant fees, and outsourcing work to students on the next lab.

+If you do want some extra credit, though, consider filling out the `mid-quarter survey on Canvas`_.
+This is optional; don't feel obliged to fill it out.

+.. _`mid-quarter survey on Canvas`: https://canvas.ucdavis.edu/courses/424855/quizzes/54386